 - Season the Wings: Next, toss the wings with garlic parsley salt and paprika in a large bowl.

 - Bake the Wings: Lay the wings out flat on the wire rack and bake them for 30 minutes or until they turn golden brown and crispy.
 Enjoy with your favorite sides and dipping sauces!

 3 Tips for the Crispiest Baked Chicken Wings

 Baked wings can be just as crispy as deep-fried wings with the right approach.
 Follow these 3 foolproof tips and you’ll be golden.

 - Pat the wings dry.
 Using paper towels, pat the wings dry of any excess moisture before you do anything else.
 This will help the dry seasoning stick to the meat better during the baking process.

 - Bake the wings on a wire rack.
-To allow the wings to get 360° attention from the heat of the oven, bake them on a lifted baking rack versus laid out flat on a sheet pan.
+To allow the wings to get as crispy as possible, bake them on a lifted wire baking rack versus laid out flat on a sheet pan.

 - Lay the wings out in a single layer.
 Avoid stacking or layering the wings, or else they will cook unevenly.
 Also, make sure they have a bit of space in between so they can crisp up nicely on the sides.

 There are so many different ways you can season your crispy baked chicken wings and make them your own.
 If you’re making a party tray or just looking to experiment, check out some of these tasty ideas.